iximiuz/awesome-container-tinkering/ENVIRONMENTS.md

 <a href="https://www.docker.com/products/docker-desktop/">Docker Desktop</a> - "The fastest way to containerize applications."

-At the heart of Docker Desktop is a <a href="https://github.com/linuxkit/linuxkit">LinuxKit</a> VM running Docker Engine and fronted by an electron (?)
+At the heart of Docker Desktop is a <a href="https://github.com/linuxkit/linuxkit">LinuxKit</a> VM running (good old) Docker Engine and fronted by an (electron?)
 GUI.
 This architecture makes it work the same way on Windows, macOS, and Linux.
-Additionally, Docker Desktop comes bundled with a local Kubernetes cluster and a powerful mechanism of (graphical) extensions.
+Additionally, Docker Desktop comes bundled with a local Kubernetes cluster and a powerful mechanism of (GUI) extensions.

 ### Rancher Desktop